carloslme/mlops-for-prod-specialization/Course-4-Deploying-Machine-Learning-Models-in-Production/Module-1/Vertex-AI-Workbench-Notebook-Qwik-Start.md

 2. On the notebook toolbar, navigate to Edit > Clear All Outputs and then Run the cells one by one.

 When prompted, come back to these instructions to check your progress.

+# Task 3.
+Run your training job in the cloud

+There are additional steps to read in the [notebook](ai_platform_qwik_start.ipynb).
+Read these instructions carefully including the comments in the cells with code to ensure you are completing each step correctly.